algorandfoundation/algokit-conduit-localnet-importer/README.md

 - `lead-node-url`: URL of the lead algod node (e.g., `http://localhost:8080`)
 - `follower-node-url`: URL of the follower algod node (e.g., `http://localhost:8081`)

-### Token Configuration
+### Token Configuration (Optional)

-At least one token must be provided.
-You have three options:
+Tokens are optional.
+If your nodes require authentication, you have three options:

 1. **Use same token for both nodes** (simplest):
    - Set `token`: Used for both lead and follower nodes